 The DSL and deputy/ies develop a complete safeguarding picture and are the most appropriate people to advise on the response to safeguarding concerns.
 The responsibilities of the DSL and DDSLs are provided in job descriptions specific to this aspect of their school role.
-(School to ensure that the DSL's full job description, as a minimum, includes all matters covered in KCSIE Annex B) They include;
+They include;